ansys/magnet-segmentation-toolkit/doc/source/Getting_started.rst

      python

 #.
-Use the toolkit APIs at the toolkit level.
+Use the toolkit's APIs at the toolkit level.

-   For example, this code shows how to use the toolkit APIs to import the toolkit, launch AEDT, open a 3D motor model, and then segment and skew this model in Maxwell 3D:
+   For example, this code shows how to use the toolkit's APIs to import the toolkit, launch AEDT, open a 3D motor model, and then segment and skew this model in Maxwell 3D:

    .. code:: python